reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 <% end %>
 ```

-Adding that the remote flag to that method call means that Rails will
+Adding that remote flag to the method call means that Rails will
-automatically set up that form to be submitted via AJAX.
+automatically set up the form to be submitted via AJAX.

 If you refresh the [post view page](http://localhost:3000/posts/1) and try to
 submit a comment you'll notice that nothing happens.
 However if you switch to